-Disc replacement is a cutting-edge alternative to spinal fusion that involves replacing a damaged disc with an artificial implant which closely mimics the stability and shock absorbing properties of a healthy spinal disc.
-By avoiding fusing multiple vertebrae together, disc replacement preserves the natural flexibility and biomechanics of the spine while relieving pain due to spinal instability.
+Disc replacement surgery is a cutting-edge alternative to spinal fusion that involves replacing a damaged disc with an artificial implant which closely mimics the stability and shock absorbing properties of a healthy spinal disc.
+By avoiding fusing multiple vertebrae together, this spinal surgery procedure preserves the spine’s natural flexibility and biomechanics spine while relieving pain due to spinal instability.

 Efforts to create a safe, durable, and functional artificial disc began in the early 1960s.
 In the past 50 years, the design of artificial discs has improved dramatically, making disc replacement the treatment of choice for many patients requiring surgical stabilization.

-Before performing surgery, Dr. Gravori carefully assesses each patient’s condition to ensure that the most appropriate surgical technique is used.
-Patients typically must meet the following criteria to be eligible for disc replacement:
+Before performing disc replacement spine surgery, an expert neurosurgeon will carefully assess each patient’s condition to ensure that the most appropriate surgical technique is used.
+Patients typically must meet the following criteria to be eligible for disc replacement surgery:

 - Back pain and/or spinal instability attributed to disc degeneration